snoyberg/posa-chapter/warp.md

     weighttp -n 100000 -c 1000 -t 3 -k http://127.0.0.1:8000/

 This means that 1,000 HTTP connections are established and each connection sends 100 requests.
 3 native threads are spawn to carry out these jobs..

 For all requests, the same `index.html` file is returned.
-I used `nginx`'s `index.html` whose size is 151 bytes.
-As "127.0.0.1" suggests, I measured web servers locally.
-I should have measured from a remote machine but I don't have suitable environment at this moment.
+We used `nginx`'s `index.html` whose size is 151 bytes.
+As "127.0.0.1" suggests, We measured web servers locally.
+We should have measured from a remote machine but we don't have suitable environment at this moment.
+(NOTE: I'm planning to do benchmark using two machines soon.)

 Since Linux has many control parameters, we need to configure the parameters carefully.
-You can find a good introduction about Linux parameter tuning in [ApacheBench & HTTPerf](http://gwan.com/en_apachebench_httperf.html).
+You can find a good introduction about
+Linux parameter tuning in [ApacheBench & HTTPerf](http://gwan.com/en_apachebench_httperf.html).

 We carefully configured both Mighty and `nginx` as follows: